Welcome to Earthrise Press

 The Myth of the Enlightenment: Essays.
 These essays and reviews were all written during the 21st Century, with many of them central to Glaysher's evolving intellectual and spiritual struggle to write his epic poem, The Parliament of Poets.

-The essays open up Glaysher’s own biography and his life-long interest in the writings of Leo Tolstoy, Rabindranath Tagore, John Milton, Saul Bellow, Robert Hayden, and other poets and writers, offering a fresh, new vision for literature and culture.
+The essays open up Glaysher’s own biography and his life-long interest in the writings of Plato, Leo Tolstoy, Rabindranath Tagore, John Milton, Saul Bellow, Robert Hayden, and other poets and writers, offering a fresh, new vision for literature and culture.

 Reviews